Theater Week in Hartford: Celebrating the Return of Live Performances and Reviving the Arts Scene

 Like Theaterworks, she said Playhouse Theater has seen a slow increase in ticket sales.
 But with many COVID-19 era funding sources drying up and a failure to return to pre-pandemic attendance levels, Flater is concerned.

-“We’re just getting stronger but definitely, definitely are hurting enough where we all could use just a little something more to bridge the gap as we wait for audiences — or if audiences are going to come back, and we have to figure out how to sort of restructure what we do.”
+“We’re just getting stronger but definitely, definitely are hurting enough where we all might use just a little something more to bridge the gap as we wait for audiences — or if audiences are going to come back, and we have to figure out how to sort of restructure what we do.”

 One way Playhouse Theater is doing that is by offering some free classes, tours and even a boozy tea party this Theater Week in honor of their performance of Jane Austen abridged.